-- The soft market testing has made the Council aware of all potential financial models which can fund development. - Establishing the wholly owned property company North East Wales Homes, who will be able to access private finance.
+- The soft market testing has made the Council aware of all potential financial models which can fund development. - Establishing the wholly owned property company North East Wales Homes; who will be able to access private finance.

-• Slight delay in establishing North East Wales Homes.
+Slight delay in establishing North East Wales Homes.

-2. Develop a strategy to grow and sustain the private rented sector

-Progress Status Progress RAG Α Outcome RAG Α
+Develop a strategy to grow and sustain the private rented sector Progress Status Progress RAG A Outcome RAG A A A Outcome RAG

-What we did in 2013/14

-Private rented sector improvement plan developed which is supported by Welsh Local Government Association and is being implemented where urgency exits e.g. change to homelessness duties
+• Private rented sector improvement plan developed which is supported by Welsh Local Government Association and is being implemented where urgency exits e.g. change to homelessness duties